cvanballegooijen/joostvdg.github.io/README.md

 sudo mv jx-convert-jenkinsfile /usr/local/bin
 ```

-You can now invoke the tool by running `jx convert jenkinsfile`.
+You can now invoke the tool by running `jx-convert-jenkinsfile`.

 ## Usage

-Run `jx convert jenkinsfile`, optionally specifying `--dir ...` to look for the `Jenkinsfile` in a different
+Run `jx-convert-jenkinsfile`, optionally specifying `--dir ...` to look for the `Jenkinsfile` in a different
 directory than the current one.